 - Enter the dates of the comments you wish to import into WordPress and click the Run Manual Sync button.
 The maximum period you can sync at any one time is 1 year.
 If you have comments spanning several years, you’ll have to run separate syncs for them.

 - The sync will import the comments for the entered period.
 You can check the imported comments by clicking the View WordPress Comments button at the top of the Syncing page.

 - If not all the comments are imported, you can try running the manual sync again.
 After it’s done importing, deactivate the Disqus plugin to switch back to the native WordPress comments.

 Known Issues with Disqus Sync Comments

 After the importing you may notice that some comments have no posts assigned to them.
 If this happens to you make sure your post URLs match with those in Disqus.

 This happened to a few of my posts as I had changed the URL structure but Disqus had not completed crawling the new URLs after using their URL mapper and Redirect Crawler.
 So give it some few days, then try running the sync again.
 Make sure to trash the old comments before running the sync again.

 This may also happen if your site is not yet live.
 Prior to making this blog live, I was developing it using a host file modification.
 Soon after it went live most of the comments synced with posts though there were still exceptions.

-On the other hand if your URLs did not change you only recourse may be to use Tako Movable Comments plugin to assign them posts.
+On the other hand, if your URLs did not change, your only recourse may be to use Tako Movable Comments plugin to assign them posts.
 This plugin however hasn’t been updated for almost 3 years now and as a result doesn’t work with new WordPress versions.

 Downgrading to an older WordPress version to use the plugin or perhaps editing the database manually seem to be the only viable options left.